 So - about our time in Zaragoza the weekend before last.
 We went by bus because the trains were booked out by the time we'd got sorted and made the decision to go.
 Actually, it was our only chance to go before Barry heads to London and then on to NZ and summer time wo hoooo for him!!!

 We had to pick up a beautiful piece of pottery, which I'd left with Sergio and Loudes when I went back to NZ last June because I had no space/weight left in my luggage, and had forgotten to get when we were in Zaragoza before going to Azpeitia.
 The best opportunity to get it back to NZ is with Barry at the end of November so off to Zaragoza we went.
 Also, Barry wanted to see some of the things that the rest of us had seen and it was a good chance to hang out with our Zaragoza friends as well.
-We arrived on Friday afternoon and headed back to Azpeitia on Sunday afternoon
+We arrived on Friday afternoon and headed back to Azpeitia on Sunday afternoon.

 To our surprise our usual hotel in Zaragoza, The Hotel Paris, was booked out so we went to the Hotel Roma which is down the end of Calle Don Jamie by the Plaza del Pilar and The Le Seo Cathedral, a really nice location though I did think that there may be a lot of bell-ringing noise on Sunday morning but there wasn't, thankfully.